Browse by Medical Category

-For decades, the multidisciplinary ALS clinic team at MGH has expanded and sought new ways to reach people at home, pushing boundaries of the healthcare system with novel approaches like video televisits.
+For decades, the ALS Multidisciplinary Clinic team at Mass General has expanded and sought new ways to reach people at home, pushing boundaries of the healthcare system with novel approaches like TeleHealth virtual visits.
 The ALS House Call Program draws from the best of our existing approaches, our aspirations for novel patient-centered care delivery, and our fundamental belief that the bedrock of clinical care is human connection.

 Our new ALS House Call Program is designed to improve patient care while reducing the burden of accessibility.
 Mass General ALS experts believe the new ALS House Call Program will help to change the course of medical care planning and improve outcomes for people with Amyotrophic Lateral Sclerosis.

 View photos from one of our house call visits in October 2017.

 Katie Tee, RN is pictured with patient Linda Hank during a house call visit.